 Click here

-We’ve also had a look at the findings from the midwives’ questionnaire so far and are going to be presenting our results at the Royal College of Midwives Education and Research Conference in 2022.
+We also had a look at the findings from the midwives’ questionnaire and presented our results at the Royal College of Midwives Education and Research Conference in 2022.

 Beasant L, Ingram J, Tonks R, Taylor CM (2022) Providing guidance on foods to avoid or limit during pregnancy by midwives in England.
 RCM Education and Research Conference MIDIRS Supplement 2022, p.
 39